 Receiving Your Score

 The Law School Admission Council will email your LSAT scores to you about 21 days after you take the exam.
 The following are the median LSAT scores for students applying to Colorado law schools:

 Passing the LSAT places you at the next step in the process of becoming a lawyer in Colorado.
 Now, you may apply to ABA-approved law schools.
 There are over 200 ABA-approved law schools in the United States, and each of them requires different things when you apply.
-Check out this list of application services required by ABA-approved law schools.

 Credential Assembly Service

 One of the things you might notice on the list above of requirements for application to ABA-approved law schools are the initials “CAS.”
 This stands for the LSAC’s Credential Assembly Service, and virtually all ABA-approved law schools require that you use this service when applying for enrollment.